flowerchecker/taskchain/docs/utils.md

 There are multiple `Cache` classes prepared

 - `DummyCache` - no caching
-- `InMemoryCache` - values are cached only in memory, all types allowed
+- `InMemoryCache` - values are cached only in memory, all types are allowed
 - `JsonCache` - saves json-like objects to json
 - `DataFrameCache`
 - `NumpyArrayCache`